ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

     opacity: 0;
 }
 ```
 Nice!
-We really got ourselves a useful component without a single build step or polyfill required - imagine that!
+We've really got ourselves a useful component without a single build step or polyfill required - imagine that!
 And check out its friendly little API:
 * `alert` tag
 * `type` attribute (_required_) - one of "success", "warn", or "error"
 * `autodismiss` attribute (_optional_) - if present, the Alert will disappear after four seconds